James Paul Moody: RMS Titanic

 Along with the other junior officers, Moody received a message in March 1912 ordering him to report to White Star's Liverpool offices on 26 March.
-From there he travelled to board Titanic at the Harland & Wolff yard in Belfast on 27 March and reported to First Officer William McMaster Murdoch.
+From there he travelled to board Titanic at the Harland & Wolff yard in Belfast on 27 March and reported to then Chief Officer William McMaster Murdoch.
 Moody had only received his Master's License the previous April, but he had a broad sense of knowledge and decades of experience to look up to in his senior officers and captain.
-Murdoch ordered Harold Lowe and Moody to inspect the starboard side lifeboats and to make sure their equipment was complete; he ordered Third Officer Herbert Pitman and Fourth Officer Joseph Boxhall to do likewise with the port side lifeboats.
+Murdoch ordered Fifth Officer Harold Lowe and Moody to inspect the starboard side lifeboats and to make sure their equipment was complete; he ordered Third Officer Herbert Pitman and Fourth Officer Joseph Boxhall to do likewise with the port side lifeboats.
 Titanic then sailed for Southampton to take on passengers.
-Moody's service as Sixth Officer earned him about $37 a month, although he was allowed his own cabin as compensation for his small salary.

 On Titanics sailing day, 10 April, Moody assisted, among other things, in aiding Fifth Officer Lowe in lowering two of the starboard lifeboats to satisfy the Board of Trade that Titanic met safety standards.
 He was also in charge of closing the last gangway, and most likely saved the lives of six crewmen who arrived too late to board by turning them away.
 Moody was assembled with men for the ship's lifeboat drill and along with Lowe, was selected to take charge of two lifeboats chosen for testing, boats Nos 11 and 13.
 Lowe took 11 and Moody took 13.
 Before the ship began her voyage, Moody was at the head of the last gangway connecting ship with shore, astern on E Deck, located just off the main crew thoroughfare, Scotland Road.
 Fireman John Podesta and his friend William Nutbean made it up the gangway and past Moody; Moody then ordered the gangplank withdrawn from Titanic's side, and it had gotten about a foot from the side of the ship when R.C.
 Lawrence, who had been sent aboard to deliver typewriters to the Purser's Office, and stayed to tour the ship, couldn't find his way to a gangway.
 Amid protestations on his part and vocabulary, Moody instructed the ABs to pull in the gangway.
 Once the gap had been closed, Lawrence hurried down the gangplank to shore.
 At the same moment, crewmember Tom Slade, his three brothers and a trimmer named Penney arrived at the gangway but as witnessed by Lawrence Bessley, Moody firmly refused to allow them on board; they argued, gesticulated, apparently attempting to explain their reasons for being late, but he remained obdurate and waved them back with a determined hand and the gangway was dragged back.
+(Note: It is unclear whether or not Moody was the one who stopped the Slade brothers from boarding the ship.
+He would not have been at the gangway door just before the ship set sail as his departure station was at the Compass Platform.)